 Child Benefit is a tax-free benefit which is paid to people who are bringing up a child under 16, or a young person aged under 20 if they are in full-time non-advanced education, or an approved training course.
-You can claim Child Benefit for each child for whom you are responsible, unless you are being paid a fostering allowance for that child.
+You can claim Child Benefit for each child for whom you are responsible, unless you are being paid a fostering allowance for them.

 You do not have to be a parent of the child to be awarded Child Benefit, but only one person can be awarded Child Benefit for a particular child.
 If more than one person claims Child Benefit for the same child, the person the child lives with will have priority.